 I need information about...

-Whether the tumor is causing any pressure on vital areas of the brain
+Whether the tumor is causing pressure on vital areas of the brain

-If the surgeon cannot remove all of the tumor without damaging the brain, he or she will take out as much as possible.
-This is called debulking surgery.
-Reducing the size of a tumor through surgery can help relieve pressure on the brain.
-It can also reduce the amount of follow-up radiation, with or without chemotherapy, you will need.
+The neurosurgeon will try to take out the whole tumor if possible.
+If the surgeon can’t remove all of the tumor without harming the brain, he or she will take out as much as possible.
+This is called debulkingsurgery.
+Reducing the size of a tumor through surgery can help lower the pressure on the brain and relieve some symptoms.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR